rgb-archive/spec/01-rgb.md

 `RgbOutPoint` is an entity that encodes the receiver of some assets.
 It can either be bitcoin `OutPoint` entity when used in an UTXO-based transaction, to represent the pair (TX_HASH, OUTPUT_INDEX), or a 16-bit unsigned integer when used in an address-based transaction.

 When serialized, one more byte is added to encode which of the two branches is being encoded.
 Its value must be `0x01` for UTXO-based transactions and `0x02` for address-based ones.

+### Version update specifics

+The proofs MUST stick to the highest major version provided by the parent proofs (proofs which associated assets are spent).
+If the issuers of some of the assets under the proof have not adopted (according to the [algotithm](#upgrade)) the highest major version which is adopted by the other assets from the proof, these assets MUST be transferred by a separate proof.

+A special attention must be paid to the major upgrades changing the existing commitment schemes.
+These updates, in order to address the associated risk of double-spent attack, MUST follow very specific procedure:
+1. The asset issuer must announce that he supports the update by committing to an appropriate [upgrade contract](#upgrade).
+2. All the asset owners which would like to upgrade the asset will be publishing the first proof with the updated major version.
+This proof MUST use and MUST BE validated with the commitment scheme rules from the *previous* version.
+3. All the following proof after this first proof adapting the new major version MUST adapt and MUST BE validated with the new commitment scheme as defined by the new version specification.
+4. There is no possibility to downgrade the major version of the proofs that has adopted a commitment scheme upgrade.

 ### Multi-signature asset ownership